Jawahir01/Journfolio/README.md

 ### Future Features
-adding testimonials and live chat.
+adding live chat.

 # Typography and color scheme

 ### Colour Scheme
  The two main colours used are black for the background and white for the text or viceresa.
 Also the lime greencolor is added throughout the website whether for the span or as background hover links and buttons and the fontawesome icon in the Thank you page to give more liveliness to the site.

 ### Typography
 The Oswald, Roboto and Exo font are the main fonts used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.